-Trump, rejecting blame, warns governors to be ‘appreciative’
+Trump boosts virus aid, warns governors to be ‘appreciative’

 “What is unclear to me is why the federal administration refuses to direct industries to manufacture critical PPE,” Oregon Gov. Kate Brown, a Democrat, said Wednesday, referring to personal protective equipment.
 “I’m not exaggerating when I say this outrageous lack of action will result in lost lives.
 Including those of our health care workers.”

-“Today’s action will help ensure the quick production of ventilators that will save American lives,” he said in a statement.
+“The governors have been very gracious, for the most part,” Trump said Friday.
+But he complained that, “There are a couple that aren’t appreciative” of the “incredible job” he claimed to be doing, adding: “They have to do a better job themselves, that’s part of the problem.”

-Trump also authorized Defense Secretary Mark Esper to call up an unspecified number of federal reservists to help with the coronavirus response.
+Just a month ago, Trump was predicting the U.S. was days away from being “close to zero” coronavirus cases.
+Now, the country has more than 100,000 cases nationwide.

-He said in a letter to Congress on Friday that he had authorized Esper to order units and individual members of the Selected Reserve, as well as certain Individual Ready Reserve members, to active duty.
+The Friday order Trump signed on General Motors instructs his administration to explore forcing the company to accept and prioritize federal contracts to produce ventilators.
+He also sent a letter to Congress on Friday that said he had authorized Esper to order units and individual members of the Selected Reserve, as well as certain Individual Ready Reserve members, to active duty.
 They are separate from, and in addition to, National Guard members who have been mobilized by state governors.

 The reserve call-up likely is intended to fill gaps in medical expertise as the military deploys field hospitals to cities hard hit by COVID-19 and provides other forms of medical support to state and local authorities.

-Pence, meanwhile, skirted the question of whether responsibility for the outbreak should be borne by the state or federal government in an interview with CNBC.
+Trump also named trade adviser Peter Navarro to lead the government’s production effort.

-“I think it’s a responsibility of all of us at every level to bring our very best science, our very best recommendations, our very best counsel to the American people, and to American businesses,” he said Friday.
+For most people, the new coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
+For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.
+The vast majority recover.

-Associated Press writers David Eggert in Lansing, Mich., Tom Krisher in Detroit, Andrew Selsky in Salem, Oregon and Rachel La Corte in Olympia, Wash., contributed to this report.
+Associated Press writers David Eggert in Lansing, Mich., Tom Krisher in Detroit, Andrew Selsky in Salem, Ore., and Rachel La Corte in Olympia, Wash., contributed to this report.